v2sCollections/City-of-Dreams/README.md

 - Fixes missing animations in the (Skippy quest episodes).
 - Fixes the clipping of Frank Nostra's hair cap.
 - Fixes mitches jacket with one that fits correctly.
-- Fixes sleeves automatically rolling up for long-sleeved clothes when first-person perspective camera is active.
+- Fixes sleeves automatically rolling up for long-sleeved clothes when the first-person perspective camera is active.
-- Fixes the dark box shadows cast by holotext screens with using ray/path tracing.
+- Fixes the dark box shadows cast by holo text screens using ray/path tracing.
+- Fixes textures on Dino Dinovic's chest tattoo.

 ![](https://s12.gifyu.com/images/Cyan-Rule.png)